cyberlynz/NETWORKWALKS/WEEK 3/PASSWORD-CRACKING-JTR-NW-TOOLS/README.md

 ### 5. Starting the Password Attack

-I started a new password-cracking attack from Johnny.
+I started a new password-cracking attack on Johnny.

 During this stage, I noted that the time required for cracking can vary depending on factors such as password complexity and computer performance.